andrewvlouis/mistplay-challenge/README.md

 ## model.py

-A python file illustrating how I build the model, along with commentary
+A python file illustrating how I built the model, along with commentary

 ## model.pkl